navis-org/pymaid/docs/index.rst

 :Release: |version|
 :Date: |today|

-PyMaid is a Python 3 package for working with CATMAID data.
+PyMaid is a Python 3 package for working with neurons generated with CATMAID.
 It allows you to fetch, analyse and plot data from a CATMAID server.
-The package is under heavy development, I strongly recommend watching its `Github repository <https://github.com/schlegelp/PyMaid>`_.
+The package is (sort of) stable for now but I recommend watching its `Github repository <https://github.com/schlegelp/PyMaid>`_ for updates.
-Also, make sure that your ``pymaid.__version__`` is up-to-date (see **Release** above).
+Make sure that your ``pymaid.__version__`` is up-to-date (see **Release** above).

 Features